PostHog/posthog.com/contents/tutorials/angular-ab-tests.md

 import TestSetupLight from '../images/tutorials/angular-ab-tests/experiment-setup-light.png' import TestSetupDark from '../images/tutorials/angular-ab-tests/experiment-setup-dark.png'

 A/B tests help you make your Angular app better by enabling you to compare the impact of changes on key metrics.
-To show you how to set one up, in this tutorial we create a basic Angular app, add PostHog, create an A/B test, and implement the code for it.
+To show you how to set one up, we create a basic Angular app, add PostHog, create an A/B test, and implement the code for it.

 ## 1. Create an Angular app